nafasebra/awesome-webdesign-tools/README.md

 - [Tiny PNG](https://tinypng.com/) - The papular tool for compress images
 - [Make gitignore files](https://www.toptal.com/developers/gitignore) - make gitignore files as easy.
 - [SVG to JSX](https://svg2jsx.com/) - convert SVG to JSX to use in ReactJS apps.
-- [Image editor with AI](https://hotpot.ai/) - Hotpot helps you create amazing images, graphics, and writing with AI.
-Visualize ideas with AI Image Generator, reimagine yourself with AI Headshots, or spark creativity with other products from our AI platform.
 - [Keycode info](https://www.toptal.com/developers/keycode) - KeyCode.Info allows users to press any key and instantly get the JavaScript Key or Key Code KeyboardEvent.
 Check out the Tool and Event List.
 - [Unused CSS](https://unused-css.com/) - UnusedCSS is an online tool to remove unused CSS rules.
 It will check your pages, find unused CSS and let you download a clean CSS file.
 - [JSON Check](https://jsoncrack.com/editor) - Visualize your JSON code